xlsynth/dslx-llm/README.md

     humans to understand and use correctly, in addition to a slew of "best practices" required to avoid [traps around 4-value semantics](http://www.sunburst-design.com/papers/CummingsSNUG1999Boston_FullParallelCase_rev1_1.pdf).
+* **Straightforwardly composable primitives (i.e. libraries work):** the DSL has a standard library of functions that can be composed without fear of correctness errors due to the latency-insensitive nature of the design descriptions.
+As more standard library functions are built/offered, and more "batteries included" modules are created, LLMs will be able to leverage straightforward notions of composition from a more powerful basis.
+  Composition is more challenging in a timed and transition-based programming model.

 In summary, targeting a slightly **higher level** and **more well defined** set of constructs that are **more semantically similar to software** should aid in